Architecture of Wales: The architecture of Clough Williams-Ellis

 Clough Williams- Ellis was equally capable in working in the Modernist idiom of the interwar years.
-This is well demonstrated by the recently restored Caffi Moranedd at Cricieth and the now demolished Snowdon Summit Station of 1934, which was demolished in 2007.
+This is well demonstrated by the recently restored Caffi Moranedd at Criccieth and the now demolished Snowdon Summit Station of 1934, which was demolished in 2007.

-However, his more memorable creation in Wales is the capriccio town of Portmeirion on the coast of the Llyn near to Portmadoc.
+However, his more memorable creation in Wales is the capriccio town of Portmeirion on the coast of the Llŷn Peninsula near to Porthmadog.
 This is notable not only as an architectural composition, but also because Clough Williams-Ellis was able to preserve fragments from other now demolished buildings from Wales and Cheshire.
-These include the plaster ceiling from Emral Hall The village was built in two phases, one before 1939 and the other 1954-1976, with Williams-Ellis designing most of the buildings.
+These include the plaster ceiling from Emral Hall The village was built in two phases, one before 1939 and the other 1954–1976, with Williams-Ellis designing most of the buildings.

 Post-war architecture in Wales

 In the years following the 2nd World War resources mainly went on the provision of housing.
 During these years of austerity some public buildings were constructed including the village hall or Neuadd Tysul at Llandysul in Ceredigion of 1955.
 This was the work of John Davies the county surveyor.
-The concrete frontage has been enlivened by the crow stepped gables and the attractive Festival of Britain lettering.
+The concrete frontage has been enlivened by the crow stepped gables and the Festival of Britain lettering.